OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 Methane burns cleanly, which is a significant help with the reusability goal.
 However, the really clever thing about using oxygen/methane is that both can be harvested on Mars.
 The oxygen (80% of the fuel mass) exists in the thin Martian atmosphere and the Methane could (in theory) either be generated from ice (if they can mine for it) or from a smaller batch of hydrogen that they could take with them (more realistic in the early days).

-In theory, SpaceX could set up an automated propellent factory on Mars with a small quantity of nickel and roughly one Starship load of solar panels.
+In theory, SpaceX could set up an automated propellant factory on Mars with a small quantity of nickel and roughly one Starship load of solar panels.
 This could give later crewed missions the confidence that their return fuel is already waiting for them before they even leave home.

 More fundamentally, the ability to harvest the return fuel on Mars makes the entire operation significantly more practical.
-If each rocket needed to take carry the return fuel on the outbound trip, the challenge would be orders of magnitude more difficult.
+If each rocket needed to carry the return fuel on the outbound trip, the challenge would be orders of magnitude more difficult.
 We would be talking about sending a couple of astronauts in a tiny lander and returning a few small rocks.
 By generating the return fuel on Mars, SpaceX is able to realistically talk about sending hundreds of settlers at a time to build self-sustaining cities.

-**Refuelling in orbit:**
+**Refueling in orbit:**

-Starships are designed for refuelling in orbit.
+Starships are designed for refueling in orbit.
 Most of the fuel needed to launch a rocket to the moon/Mars will be used up in the first few minutes just to reach Earth orbit.
-(Just look at a Saturn V rocket and think about how much of the rocket was discarded during the initial launch sequence.)
+Just look at a Saturn V rocket and think about how much of the rocket was discarded during the initial launch sequence.

 Once a moon/Mars-bound Starship has made it into orbit, it would rendezvous with one or two more Starships to refuel, before plotting its course across the solar system.
 That makes it possible to carry much less fuel (and hence, much more payload) during the initial launch sequence.

 **Putting it all together:**

-Combine those three key features, and you can begin to appreciate how SpaceX is able to deliver a rocket that is such a giant leap, compared to the Saturn V, Space Shuttle or SLS.
+Combine those three key features, and you can begin to appreciate how SpaceX is able to deliver a rocket that is such a giant leap, compared to the Saturn V, Space Shuttle, or SLS.

 As a demonstration of the sort of leap SpaceX has taken, [NASA recently selected three potential lunar landers](https://www.nasa.gov/feature/nasa-selects-blue-origin-dynetics-spacex-for-artemis-human-landers) for its upcoming moon program.
 Two of them (Blue Origin and Dynetics) have proposed small, light, bungalow-sized, spidery-looking vehicles that would probably travel on an SLS, Starship or Blue Origin’s New Glenn rocket.
 These new landers look a bit like the Apollo landers.